-COPAXONE is for subcutaneous use only using the prefilled syringe or an optional injection device [see Dosage and Administration (2.2)].
+COPAXONE is for subcutaneous use only.
 Do not administer intravenously.
 The dosing schedule depends on the product strength that is selected.
 The recommended doses are:

-- COPAXONE 20 mg per mL: administer once per day - COPAXONE 40 mg per mL: administer three times per week and at least 48 hours apart
+- COPAXONE 20 mg per mL: administer once per day - or · COPAXONE 40 mg per mL: administer three times per week and at least 48 hours apart

 COPAXONE 20 mg per mL and COPAXONE 40 mg per mL are not interchangeable.
 2.2 Instructions for Use